 According to the Americans with Disabilities Act (ADA), colleges are required to provide accommodations to students with a documented disability.

-If you have a disability and are requesting accommodations, please visit the Center for Student Achievement (Room 204).
+If you have a disability and are requesting accommodations, please visit the Student Success Center (Room 204).
 We can offer a range of disability services based on your documentation to accommodate your needs.

 Accommodations are awarded on a case by case basis depending on the documentation we receive.
 Listed below are possible accommodations you may receive, not required in every case.